darinz/DL/02_Neural_Network/01_perceptrons.md

 The XOR problem can be solved by using multiple perceptrons arranged in layers—a **multi-layer perceptron (MLP)**.

 #### How Does an MLP Solve XOR?

+> **Annotation:** By stacking perceptrons in layers, the network can create new features in the hidden layer that make the problem linearly separable for the output layer.

 - The hidden layer allows the network to create intermediate representations that are not linearly separable in the original input space, but are separable after transformation.
 - Each neuron in the hidden layer can learn to detect a different pattern (e.g., $`x_1 \text{ OR } x_2`$, $`x_1 \text{ AND NOT } x_2`$, etc.), and the output neuron combines these to solve XOR.